-Our complete guide to the all-inclusive Xel-Ha Park includes a full list of prices and activities!
+This is your complete guide to the all-inclusive Xel-Ha Park and includes a full list of prices and activities!

-Xel-Ha is an expansive theme park/nature reserve nestled in a quaint cove with tranquil waters, making it the perfect spot for some awesome Riviera Maya snorkeling.
+This theme park/nature reserve is nestled in a quaint cove with tranquil waters, making it the perfect spot for some awesome Riviera Maya snorkeling.